He Taone Wātea

 Accessible City is underway

 Work for first central city travel network projects began 21 November 2014.

 Keep up to date with key Accessible City traffic changes in the central city.

-For further information read the frequently asked questions.
+For further information read the goals for An Accessible City.

 Our central city needs to be safe, accessible, and people friendly.
 As we create exciting new places to live and visit in the central city, Accessible City will create the network which makes it easy, safe and enjoyable to move around.